 This is one of the most common problems experienced by many homeowners.
-AC leaking water can really damage your air conditioner.
+AC leaking water can damage your air conditioner.
 The AC drip pan often fills due to a clogged drain line.

 This is one of the most common problems homeowners experience, and it’s serious; an AC leaking water can lead to costly damage.
 Turn off your air conditioner system immediately when you notice this problem.

 This common problem might be one you periodically experience.
 If the air conditioner runs longer than usual, the culprit could be a dirty filter.
-That’s easy to address: Clean or replace the filter.
+That’s easy to address: clean or replace the filter.

 Other issues that might cause the AC to run continuously include a stuck fan, a non-functional thermostat, or an electrical short within the thermostat cable.

 If your AC is running but not cooling your home, check your vents before you call for service and repair.
 All of them should be open.
-If even one of the vents is closed, it will be difficult for the AC system to cool your home properly.
+If even one of the vents is closed, it will be difficult for the AC system to cool your home correctly.